nikki-experiments/my-react-boilerplate/README.md

 Note 2: If you need to use different node versions on your machine install [nvm](https://github.com/creationix/nvm) (node version manager).
 Verify it's installed by running: `command -v nvm`.
 Use this [web page](https://davidwalsh.name/nvm) to learn how to easily use nvm.

+How to upgrade to the [latest version of Node](https://flaviocopes.com/how-to-update-node/).

 ## Update NPM to latest version

 NPM comes installed with Node.js.